influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 #### Technical preview: replicate data remotely

-- Add the option to [Replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).
+Add the option to [replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).

+{{% warn %}}
+**Known issue:**
+On rare occasions, remote write failures cause data in the replication queue to get stuck.
+You'll be able to identify this is happening by checking the presence of data you expect in the replication target bucket.
+A less exact indication that this may be happening would be a buildup of the queue size.
+You can view this size with `influx replication list`.

+Prior to the fix, you can remediate the issue by restarting your node.
+We recommend doing this earlier rather than later as the queue can build up to a max, resulting in dropped data.
+{{% /warn %}}

+Replicating data remotely lets you do following:
-  This [**technical preview**](/influxdb/v2.2/reference/glossary/#technical-preview) feature lets you create a durable subscription on a per bucket basis for the purposes of replicating data on-write from an InfluxDB OSS instance to InfluxDB Cloud.
+  - Create a durable subscription on a per bucket basis for the purposes of replicating data on-write from an InfluxDB OSS instance to InfluxDB Cloud.
-  - Lets you store, analyze, and aggregate data locally while also forwarding newly arriving data to a centralized InfluxDB Cloud account.
+  - Store, analyze, and aggregate data locally while also forwarding newly arriving data to a centralized InfluxDB Cloud account.
-  - If InfluxDB OSS loses connectivity to InfluxDB Cloud, the data gets sent when network connectivity is reestablished.
-  - Configuration options include a maximum buffer size and data age restrictions to restrict the amount of data stored on disk.
+  - Configure a maximum buffer size and data age restrictions to restrict the amount of data stored on disk.

 #### Flux updates